Please be informed HealthConnexion has moved to #11-08

 Hyperthyroidism

-Hyperthyroidism is also called Graves’ disease and is a condition where the body’s immune system malfunctions and causes the release of abnormal antibodies.
+Hyperthyroidism is a condition where the body’s immune system malfunctions and causes the release of abnormal antibodies.
 The 2 primary hormones produced are tetraiodothyronine (T4) and triiodothyronine (T3).
 Hyperthyroidism occurs when too much T4, T3, or both, are made by the thyroid.
 This condition leads to symptoms like a faster heartbeat, trembling, sweating, and weight loss.

 Hypothyroidism